ejwillemse/BAN313/chapter1.md

 - each time the chapter is attempted; and
 - when moving from one exercise to the next.

-When completing the chapter, read the instructions _carefully_, and if necessary, review the applicable engineering statistics methods if
+When completing the chapter, read the instructions _carefully_, and if necessary, review the applicable engineering statistics methods.

 To continue with this chapter, hit the 'Submit Answer' button.